aayushrd/Data-Science/README.txt

 Hello Professor Hutchins,

+The write-up is titled, Final Project - Write Up.

 Please open the Jupyter Notebook Files in the following order:
 1. Data-Science-Project-aayush
 2. Some stats _Nico Pazos